mtd-ai/aits/README.md

  - Step 2: Clone the github repository
  - Step 3: Wait for build (take some time)
  - Step 4: Enter your NVIDIA Catalog API Key as Secret
  - Step 5: Start the chat application!
+(If it didn't start the first time, try again at least 3 times)
  - Step 6: Follow the video for actions you can do!